sschwindt/hydro-informatics/docs/source/get-started/git.rst

 Clone (download)
 ~~~~~~~~~~~~~~~~

-*GitHub* provides detailed descriptions and stand ard procedures to work with their repositories (`read more <https://help.github.com/en/articles/cloning-a-repository>`__).
-The following “recipe” guides through the first time download of *git* materials
+*GitHub* provides detailed descriptions and standard procedures to work with their repositories (`read more <https://help.github.com/en/articles/cloning-a-repository>`__).
+The following “recipe guides through the first time download of *git* materials

 1. Open your favorite *git*-able command line:

 	-   *Windows Option 1*: *PyCharm*
 	-   Go to the ``Terminal`` tab, which is usually at the bottom of    the window
-	-   Go to the local target directory with the command
+	-   Go to the local target directory with the command |br|
-| 			 ``cd "D:/Target/Directory/"`` to change to the target installation directory.
+ 			 ``cd "D:/Target/Directory/"`` to change to the target installation directory. |br|
-| 			 If the directory does not exist, it can be created in the system explorer (right-click in empty space > ``New`` > ``Folder``).
+ 			 If the directory does not exist, it can be created in the system explorer (right-click in empty space > ``New`` > ``Folder``).
 	-   *Windows Option 2*: *Git Bash*
 	-   *Linux*: *Terminal*

 2. Clone the course repository (change materials according to the course attended):
    ``git clone https://github.com/hydro-informatics/materials]`` (or whatever repository you want to clone)

 Done.